 Additive manufacturing can be employed to create almost anything, from simple 3D objects large and small to highly complex designs that incorporate multiple moving parts.
 And because this method is both time-efficient and cost-effective, one can experiment with his or her design until the perfect product is realized without sacrificing the time and money required by older prototyping techniques.

 Additive manufacturing has myriad benefits for all types of creators, be they individual inventors, entrepreneurs, or start-up companies facing fierce competition.
 The process produces a tangible product that is both strong and durable, utilizing layers as slim as .04 mm.
 By enabling you to bring your product to life before entering the stage of full-scale production, this process provides a highly valuable opportunity to test every conceivable aspect of your design—and catch every potential mistake—before it’s too late.
 If you’re a product creator who dreams of transforming your concept into a reality—that is, of looking upon your design as it translates into a physical model—rapid prototyping might be the solution for you.
 After all, if a picture is worth 1,000 words, a prototype is worth at least 10,000.

 A rapid prototyping firm dedicated to the design and construction of new products, PRG Prototyping specializes in concept design engineering, design for manufacturability, prototype development, production, and marketing presentations.
 We also provide information on patent protection and intellectual property services.
-If you would like to learn more about how additive manufacturing and rapid prototyping can help to make your concept a reality, contact us or click on the link to request a free quote.
+If you would like to learn more about how additive manufacturing and rapid prototyping can help to make your concept a reality, contact us.